 After much discussion with Paul Fierlinger, and showing different examples to people around my work and home, I have begun practicing to simplify my 2D character drawings.
 There are two reasons.
 One is to add life, the other is to gain speed.
 I am not just simplifying the faces and adding stylization, I am simplifying the line work, with less emphases on perfectly clean and sharp lines.
 When I watched animation of this type, like the Kojiro Shishido short Naked Youth, or the anime series Kemonozume, it feels like it has more life.

 As I move into the new year, my goal is to create more.
-I will also keep updating here on this one site to show you how to create more as well.
+I will also keep updating here on this one site to show you how to create your own anime as well.
 If I am so inclined, I may dare to write a year end review in the next few days.
 I haven't done that in a while and it is a very helpful exercise to see where you have been, where you are going, and what you are leaving behind.
 If not, have a happy holiday season and keep creating!!

 In this update I want to talk about an independent animated movie that truly epitomizes everything that I have been talking about on this site for years.
 Paul Fierlinger, the writer and director of this feature film, is really doing it.
 This full length feature not only got done, but got international distribution.
 He has also done a lot to help me in moving forward with my own creative works, which I will talk about later.
-Also, if you want to learn how to make animation for your own projects, take a look at the trailer for my new Final Independent Animation Training: The Last Course You’ll Ever Need!
+Also, if you want to learn how to make anime for your own projects, take a look at the trailer for my new Final Independent Animation Training: The Last Course You’ll Ever Need!

 This series uses similar techniques as his previous works, combining highly detailed 3D backgrounds and engaging camera work with fully hand drawn, 2D characters.
 The overall effect is nothing short of amazing.
 As you might expect from a smaller independent series, the show has very few locations.
 This is not a globetrotting adventure.
 The entire story almost takes place is a single cafe called Time of Eve, which does not allow its patrons to discriminate between humans and robots.
 Only a few scenes take place outside of this venue, in 3 or 4 other locations we see over and over.
 None of this detracts in the slightest from this amazing story.

 Another interesting note is the pace of the production itself.
 Most episodes are about 15 minutes in length and it was produced at a rate of about 3 episodes per year.
 He did not, however, animated this by himself as in previous works, and a staff is listed in the credits.
 When the series finished its run on the net, it was collected, with some scenes updated and some new scenes added, and it was released as a feature film in Japanese cinemas.
 You may remember a similar path was followed with Macross Plus over a decade ago.
 IN both cases, the quality was more than good enough to get there.
-The point here, though, is that if you wish to learn how to make animation, with your eye on seeing your project on the big screen, there are many possible roads to travel.
+The point here, though, is that if you wish to learn how to make anime, with your eye on seeing your project on the big screen, there are many possible roads to travel.
 You needn't waste your time or energy pitching to studios or trying to sell your script.
 DO IT< even if a little bit at a time, and it will get done.
 If the quality is there, you will find your place among the greats!

-If you want to learn how to make animation, it stands to reason that your basic drawing skills need to be up to a polished level.
+If you want to learn how to draw anime, it stands to reason that your basic drawing skills need to be up to a polished level.
 Even if you have been drawing for a long time, you don't want to rest on your laurels.
 Only by doing so everyday will you be able to gain speed, create better and sharper lines, or generally improve the quality of your images and animation.

 I have jumped back and forth between 2D and 3D for years.
 At times, especially while working in Hollywood, I did 3D exclusively for a very long time.
 My drawing skills began to slide, naturally, as they did not receive everyday use.
 Now I am getting back to work on really sharpening those skills.
-Another issue that arises, though, when trying to learn how to make animation, is the tools.
+Another issue that arises, though, when trying to learn how to make anime, is the tools.

 Of course, if you just want to sharpen your basic drawing skills, a pencil and paper is all that is needed.
 Still, in the world of digital paperless animation, you might be thinking about things like a Wacom Tablet or Cintiq, or even a tablet PC.
 I currently use a Wacom Bamboo, the first Bamboo model actually.
 I have been told it should be retired to a museum.
 Going back and looking at some of my drawings when I used the Mirage Nomad tablet PC, and comparing them to what I am doing now, the old stuff looked a lot better.
 While I am certain I need practice, a lot of this is also due to the tools.